hatayama/uMCP/Packages/src/Editor/ARCHITECTURE.md

     - `McpConfigRepository`: Handles file I/O for configuration.
     - `McpConfigService`: Implements the business logic for configuration.
     - `JsonRpcProcessor`: Deals exclusively with parsing and formatting JSON-RPC 2.0 messages.
+    - **UI Layer Examples**:
+        - `McpEditorModel`: Manages application state and business logic only.
+        - `McpEditorWindowView`: Handles UI rendering only.
+        - `McpEditorWindowEventHandler`: Manages Unity Editor events only.
+        - `McpServerOperations`: Handles server operations only.
 - **Open/Closed Principle (OCP)**: The system is open for extension but closed for modification.
 The Command Pattern is the prime example; new commands can be added without altering the core execution logic.
+The MVP + Helper pattern also demonstrates this principle - new functionality can be added by creating new helper classes without modifying existing components.

 ### 2.4.
+MVP + Helper Pattern for UI Architecture
+The UI layer implements a sophisticated **MVP (Model-View-Presenter) + Helper Pattern** that evolved from a monolithic 1247-line class into a well-structured, maintainable architecture.

+#### Pattern Components
+- **Model (`McpEditorModel`)**: Contains all application state, configuration data, and business logic.
+Provides methods for state updates while maintaining encapsulation.
+Handles persistence through Unity's `SessionState` and `EditorPrefs`.
+- **View (`McpEditorWindowView`)**: Pure UI rendering component with no business logic.
+Receives all necessary data through `McpEditorWindowViewData` transfer objects.
+- **Presenter (`McpEditorWindow`)**: Coordinates between Model and View, handles Unity-specific lifecycle events, and delegates complex operations to specialized helper classes.
+- **Helper Classes**: Specialized components that handle specific aspects of functionality:
+  - Event management (`McpEditorWindowEventHandler`)
+  - Server operations (`McpServerOperations`)
+  - Configuration services (`McpConfigServiceFactory`)

+#### Benefits of This Architecture
+1. **Separation of Concerns**: Each component has a single, clear responsibility
+2. **Testability**: Helper classes can be unit tested independently from Unity Editor context
+3. **Maintainability**: Complex logic is broken down into manageable, focused components
+4. **Extensibility**: New features can be added through new helper classes without modifying existing code
+5. **Reduced Cognitive Load**: Developers can focus on one aspect of functionality at a time

+#### Implementation Guidelines
+- **State Management**: All state changes go through the Model layer
+- **UI Updates**: View receives data through transfer objects, never directly accesses Model
+- **Complex Operations**: Delegate to appropriate helper classes rather than implementing in Presenter
+- **Event Handling**: Isolate all Unity Editor event management in dedicated EventHandler

+### 2.5.
 Resilience to Domain Reloads
 A significant challenge in the Unity Editor is the "domain reload," which resets the application's state.
 The architecture handles this gracefully:
 - **`McpServerController`**: Uses `[InitializeOnLoad]` to hook into Editor lifecycle events.
 - **`AssemblyReloadEvents`**: Before a reload, `OnBeforeAssemblyReload` is used to save the server's running state (port, status) into `SessionState`.